Why do programmers do nothing even with neural networks

 cp ../buildScripts/Emscripten/background.png /srv/http/SurrealEngine/background.png

-Next, prepare index.html, which includes the project file system preloader.
-For web deployment, I used the Unreal Tournament Demo version 338.
-As can be seen from the CMake file, the unpacked game folder was added to the build directory and linked as a preload-file for Emscripten.
+Next, we’ll prepare index.html, which includes the project file system preloader.
+For posting on the web, I used Unreal Tournament Demo version 338.
+As you can see from the CMake file, the unpacked game folder was added to the build directory and linked as a preload-file for Emscripten.

-Then it was necessary to change the game’s main loop; launching an infinite loop is not allowed as it causes the browser to hang.
-Instead, you need to use emscripten_set_main_loop.
-I wrote about this feature in my 2017 note “Porting an SDL C++ game to HTML5 (Emscripten)
+Then it was necessary to change the game loop, you can’t run an infinite loop, it leads to the browser freezing, instead you need to use emscripten_set_main_loop, I wrote about this feature in my 2017 note “Porting SDL C++ game to HTML5 (Emscripten)

-Change the while loop exit condition to if, then output the main game engine class that contains the game loop to the global scope, and write a global function that will call the game loop step from the global object:
+We change the code for the condition for exiting the while loop to if, then we output the main class of the game engine, which contains the game loop, to the global scope, and write a global function that will call the step of the game loop from the global object:

 Engine *EMSCRIPTEN_GLOBAL_GAME_ENGINE = nullptr;